Sean-w94/atmos/article/article.md

 plain WebSockets instead of [engine.io][] or [socket.io][] because old browsers simply weren't important.

-We hadn't heard of RiotJS before starting this project, but it was a breeze to work with.
+We hadn't heard of Riot.js before starting this project, but it was a breeze to work with.
 We think reasons for this include Riot's small API ideology, single-minded purpose, and concepts that parallel pre-existing paradigms without wrapping abstractions in esoteric language (transclusion, anyone?).